MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-manage-conversation.md

     }
 ]);
 ```
 The example creates a separate dialog for every location and moves from location to location using `replaceDialog()`.
-You can also make the example more data driven as shown in the following example.
+You can also make the example more data-driven as shown in the following example.

 ```javascript
 var world = {